RamonKaes/WebDev-Tools/SECURITY.md

 1. **Network Monitoring**: Use browser DevTools (Network tab) while using tools - no POST/PUT requests to our servers
 2. **Source Code Inspection**: All JavaScript is unminified and readable
 3. **Content Security Policy**: Check response headers - we enforce strict CSP
+4. **GitHub Repository**: Review the complete source code and commit history

 ## Standards Compliance